-Car packed, I set off from Atlanta with with my favorite hiking buddy, my black lab Jake, for an overnight stay at the park.
-Fort Yargo’s 13 new camper cabins that are set lakeside amid a grove of towering pine.
+Car packed, we set off from Atlanta with our favorite hiking buddy, our black lab Jake, for an overnight stay at the park.
+Fort Yargo’s new camper cabins are nestled lakeside in the park amid a grove of towering pine.
 They’re two bedroom, one bath cabins with large kitchens and outdoor areas, and are Fort Yargo’s newest – and arguably nicest – overnight accommodations.

 The cabin is light-filled, airy, modern and downright comfy.
-A large living room features a pull-out couch, flatscreen TV, and a duo of oversized, comfortable leather chairs, perfect for lounging.
+The cabins are nearly brand new, furnished with modern furnishings and decorated in a rustic-modern decor.
+A large living room features a pull-out couch, flat screen TV, and a duo of oversized, comfortable leather chairs, perfect for lounging.
 Adjacent to the living room, the kitchen area features a full-sized fridge, stove and sink, and a dining area with a large round table and chairs to seat five.

-So why is it called a ‘camper cabin’?
+So why’s it called a ‘camper cabin’?

-We packed food, paper towels, bathroom essentials (shampoo, towels, soap, etc), hand towels, bed linens (or sleeping bags), pillows, dish soap, dishes, silverware, grill equipment, and kitchen utensils (pots, pans, spatulas, spoons, etc).
+We packed food, paper towels, bathroom essentials (shampoo, towels, soap, etc.), hand towels, bed linens (or sleeping bags), pillows, dish soap, dishes, silverware, grill equipment, and kitchen utensils (pots, pans, spatulas, spoons, etc.).
 Also good to pack: a bath mat, a good book (or two), firewood, and sweet tea (or adults, something stronger) for sipping on the back porch.
 The cabin doesn’t have a coffee maker, so if you’re a coffee addict like me, pack a french press – or venture into the town of Winder, a short 1-mile drive, for coffee and breakfast.

-Fort Yargo State Park: Outdoor Adventures
+Fort Yargo State Park: outdoor adventures

-Fort Yargo Camper Cabins: Bottom Line
+Fort Yargo Camper Cabins: bottom line

 Tucked into one of the Fort Yargo’s most scenic and quiet sections with the prettiest, natural cross-lake views, the park’s nearly-brand-new Camper Cabins offer modern furnishings, great amenities and access to great Fort Yargo outdoor adventures.
-Stunning sunsets, gorgeous reflections in the lake’s glassy surface, grilling a great meal, hiking the trails and relaxing at the cabin: our camper cabin experience was pretty much perfection.
+Stunning sunsets, beautiful reflections in the lake’s glassy surface, grilling a great meal, hiking the trails and relaxing at the cabin: our camper cabin experience was pretty much perfection.
 We can’t wait to return.